wmdmark/backbone-project-1/README.md

 * Installing on [Windows](http://www.axelscript.com/2013/02/06/installing-brunch-io-on-windows/)
 * Installing on [Mac](http://blog.stevenlu.com/2012/05/04/brunchio-on-mac-osx/)

+You'll also need to [install SASS](http://www.hongkiat.com/blog/getting-started-saas/) (which requires Ruby).

 ### Install and run the project template

 You'll be submitting this project using a source code control sytemn called Git.
 The code itself will be hosted on [Github](http://github.com).
 This will allow easy review of code.

 I've created a template repository to get you started with Brunch and Backbone.

 To get started: